jaericho/jaericho.github.io/_drafts/blogideas.md

 * Can't move definitions to another policy easily.
 Copy/Paste one at a time doesn't cut it.
 * Can't wildcard search names of computers. (i.e. "2*")
 * EPM dashboard is stuck on DST.
-* at least they added the checkbox to the parameters screen
+* At least they added the checkbox to the parameters screen.

 ## PAM